XamSome/awesome-xamarin/README.md

 * [Xamarin Components ★231]( https://github.com/xamarin/XamarinComponents) - Here you will find a listing of cross platform Plugins for Xamarin that support Xamarin.iOS, Xamarin.Android, Xamarin.Forms, and Windows Platform from a single API.

+## Websites

+* [Weekly Xamarin](https://weeklyxamarin.com) - Hand-picked round up of the best Xamarin development links every week.
+Curated by Geoffrey Huntley and published every Friday.
+Free.
+* [Planet Xamarin](https://planetxamarin.com) - An aggregator of content from Xamarin Community members.
+Why subscribe individually when you can subscribe to one convenient RSS feed?
+If RSS isn't your thing, follow the [Twitter](https://twitter.com/PlanetXamarin) or [Facebook](https://www.facebook.com/planetxamarin/) accounts which are automatically updated with the latest content from the community.

 ## License